 - Review the job and any problems you have experienced with employees and ex-employees in the past.

 - Decide whether there are any requirements for the employee (eg to hold or achieve a professional qualification or a driving licence).

 - Identify any other concerns: for example, confidentiality, intellectual property or the potential for ex-employees to compete with you.

 - Draw up a clear contract; include the written statement and extra clauses to cover the additional contractual elements you want to include.

 - Ensure that the contract is not discriminatory, does not override employees' statutory rights and is legally enforceable.

 - Take legal advice as necessary, particularly if the contract attempts to restrict employees after they leave your employment.

-- Give each employee their employment contract within two months of commencing their employment.
+- Give each employee their written statement of employment particualrs on or before the first day of work and employment contract within two months of commencing their employment.